Wai Hon's Blog

 emacs-without-truecolor.png emacs-with-truecolor.png

-There are few ways to get true color Emacs in terminal,
+There are a few ways to get true color in a terminal Emacs session:

-1. use a TERM that supports true color. e.g., xterm-direct. (won't work inside Tmux because it changes the term to tmux-256color)
+1. Use a TERM that supports true color, e.g., xterm-direct.
+(This won't work inside Tmux, which changes the term to tmux-256color.)

-2. set the environment COLORTERM to truecolor (preferred)
+2. Set the COLORTERM environment variable to truecolor. (preferred)

 # .bashrc